Max46656/EverythingInGreasyFork/修補程式/Mobile to Desktop URL Redirect/README.md

    - Replacement String: `forum.gamer.com.tw/`
    - Effect: Redirects `https://m.gamer.com.tw/forum/B.php?bsn=73317` to `https://forum.gamer.com.tw/B.php?bsn=73317`.

+4. **Notes**:
+   - The script follows this priority order for rules: Blacklist => Custom Rules => Default Mobile URL Patterns.
+     That is, even if the URL does not match the script's predefined mobile URL patterns,
+     if a custom replacement rule is set for the domain, the script will still redirect based on that rule.
+     However, even if a custom replacement rule is set for the domain,
+     if the domain is added to the blacklist, the script will not perform the redirect.

 ## Issue Reporting

 If you encounter issues, please submit them on [GitHub Issues](https://github.com/Max46656/EverythingInGreasyFork/issues) with the following details: